-1997 net sales of \$2.4 billion increased approximately 21 percent from 1996.
+1997 net sales of \$2.4 billion increased approximately 21 percent from 1996 due primarily to increased sales of AMD K-6 microprocessors which were introduced near the end of the first quarter of 1997.

-Memory Group net sales increased as substantial Flash memory device unit growth more than offset average selling price declines.
-EPROM product net sales decreased due to a decline in both the average selling price and unit shipments.
-In 1997, the Company's Flash memory devices saw increasing competition which resulted in prices falling significantly.
+Memory Group net sales increased as increased demand led to substantial Flash memory device unit growth, which more than offset significant declines in average selling price.
+EPROM product net sales decreased due to a decline in both the average selling price and unit shipments as customer demand continued to shift to Flash memory from EPROMs.

-Communications Group net sales increased primarily due to increased unit shipments of the Company's telecommunication products.
-This increase was partially offset by a decline in the average selling price of network products.
+Communications Group net sales increased slightly primarily due to increased unit shipments of the Company's telecommunication products.
+This increase was partially offset by a decline in the average selling price and unit volume of the Company's mature network products.